maumitabhaumik/maumitabhaumik.github.io/_pages/publications.md

 - Moving beyond forced-choice: A fresh perspective on children's disjunction comprehension.
 In _Proceedings of the 50th Boston University conference on language development_.
 Somerville, MA: Cascadilla Press. [forthcoming]

-- Children’s derivation of scalar inference from or-sentences: Evidence from varying the degree of relevance.
+- (_with_ Masoud Jasbi) Children’s derivation of scalar inference from or-sentences: Evidence from varying the degree of relevance.
 In _Proceedings of the 49th Boston University conference on language development_.
 Vol. 1, pp. 87–100, Somerville, MA: Cascadilla Press. <a href="https://www.lingref.com/bucld/49/BUCLD49-07.pdf" target="_blank" rel="noopener noreferrer">pdf</a>